CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 ## Step 9: Create Network Address Translation Rules

-In this step, you create NAT rules to map addresses to/from the PKS and k8s networks and the physica network.
+In this step, you create NAT rules to map addresses to/from the PKS and k8s networks and the physical network.

 9.1 Define NAT Rules